vb64/markdown-pdf/README.md

 - Tune the necessary elements using your CSS code
 - Use different page sizes within single pdf
 - Create tables in `markdown`
+- Use clickable hyperlinks.
+Thanks a lot [@thongtmtrust] (https://github.com/thongtmtrust) for ideas and collaboration.

 The module utilizes the functions of two great libraries.